 I LOVE the dried hydrangea blooms in this gorgeous fall planter!:

-I may have to add some to our boxes and planters -- and cross my fingers they don't blow away!
+I may have to add some to our fall containers and boxes -- and cross my fingers they don't blow away!

 If you have a covered window or porch, you can combine faux with your real plants: